bilha-analytics/IRFundusSet/paper/paper.md

 | **Total Without EyePACS** | 10956 | 3906 | 0.48 | 1.00 | 0.286 | 0.139 |

+Example works making use of the dataset so far:
+- A diffusion model-based self-exlainable generative classifier for retinal image analysis[@omar_ahsan_diffusion_2025].
+- Harnessing intra-group variations via a population-level context for pathology detection[@githinji_harnessing_2024].

 ## Code availability
 The Integrated Retinal Fundus Set (IRFundusSet) is publicly available on Github and Zenodo.
 The IRFundusSetPython modules are on Github at https://github.com/bilha-analytics/IRFundusSet, while the independent curated catalogue is on Zenodo at https://zenodo.org/records/10617824.